 You may have a little bruising or tenderness for 24 to 48 hours.

-Chances of obtaining sperm from a MESA are over 70%.
+Chances of obtaining sperm are over 70%.
 If enough sperm cells are found then they can be frozen, stored and used to do ICSI in a future IVF cycle.